openvinotoolkit/openvino/docs/dev/ci/github_actions/docker_images.md

 the available images, for example, `openvinogithubactions.azurecr.io/dockerhub/ubuntu:20.04`.

-If testing requires a specific OS or distribution (for example, `fedora`), the Docker image for this flavour should be first uploaded to the OpenVINO ACR and then used in a workflow.
+If testing requires a specific OS or distribution (for example, `fedora`), the Docker image for this flavor should be first uploaded to the OpenVINO ACR and then used in a workflow.

 Contact a member of the CI team for assistance with the image uploading.